fsislaben/stats_crash_course/pages/anova.md

 NOTE: Using an ANOVA is just the first step of this analysis.
 Following a significant result from an ANOVA, a post-hoc test, like a Tukey test, should be performed.

 ## Values needed to conduct an ANOVA
-To conduct an ANOVA using JMP, Excel, or R, you will need the your data points recorded in n columns; one column for each treatment.
+To conduct an ANOVA using JMP, Excel, or R, you will need the your data points recorded in n columns; one column for each variable.
 The data for this analysis should be numeric.
 If you have catagorical data, make sure you transform them into numeric catagories.
 Then conduct the analysis by specifying which column corresponds to which group.